theirishkiwi/gatsby-pickedorganic/src/pages/veg-boxes/index.md

 main:
   heading: How do deliveries and collections work?
   description: >
-   Wednesday afternoons?
     As we have other commitments outside of the farm, we will have to keep our delivery/collection days flexible.
 We will let you know 2 weeks in advance what day we will deliver.
 If this doesn’t suit, just let us know and we will endeavor to find a Day that works best for you.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg